Davenport-Physics/saps/README.md

 -SDL2

-Please see the wiki for more information regarding miscellaneous bits of information such as potential system requirements.
+Please see the wiki for more information.